WapplerSystems/Shyguy/README.md

 No configuration is needed.

 ## How does it work

 Within a content element, a soft hyphen is set at the caret position if you click the button.

+## Found an issue?

+Feel free to make a pull request, explain the issue on https://github.com/WapplerSystems/Shyguy or send an e-mail to info@wapplersystems.de .

 ## Changelog

 update 27.11.2020
 - added CKEditor support
 - fix for multiple CKEditor instances